nfredmond/DOT-Dashboard/public/docs/user-manual.md

 4. View the comparison table and charts
 5. Use the "Export Comparison" button to save the analysis

+## Travel Demand Forecasting & Trend Analysis

+This section covers our advanced modeling tools for transportation planning and forecasting.

+### CAMP Travel Demand Modeling

+The Chained Activity Modeling Process (CAMP) provides robust travel demand forecasting capabilities:

+#### Running a CAMP Model

+1. Navigate to "Modeling" > "Travel Demand"
+2. Define your study area by selecting TAZs or drawing a boundary
+3. Upload or select demographic data
+4. Configure transportation networks
+5. Set model parameters and run

+#### Analyzing CAMP Results

+1. View heat maps of travel demand
+2. Analyze corridor flows
+3. Review metrics including VMT, mode share, and emissions
+4. Export results for reporting

+### TrendNavigator Scenario Planning

+TrendNavigator allows you to explore how future trends and policies might impact travel patterns and demand.

+#### Creating TrendNavigator Scenarios

+1. Navigate to "Modeling" > "TrendNavigator"
+2. Click "New Trend Scenario"
+3. Select a baseline model (required CAMP model result)
+4. Configure trend variables:
+   - Telecommuting rates
+   - E-commerce adoption
+   - Shared mobility usage
+   - Vehicle automation levels
+   - Transit service changes
+   - Land use patterns
+5. Set time horizon (5, 10, or 30 years)
+6. Click "Generate Scenario" to compute impacts

+#### Comparing TrendNavigator Scenarios

+1. Navigate to "Modeling" > "TrendNavigator" > "Comparison"
+2. Select two or more scenarios to compare
+3. View side-by-side metrics including:
+   - Vehicle Miles Traveled (VMT)
+   - Greenhouse gas emissions
+   - Mode share changes
+   - Congestion levels
+   - Transit ridership
+   - Accessibility metrics
+4. Use the visualization tools to create charts for presentations
+5. Export comparison as a PDF report or presentation slides

+#### AI-Assisted Trend Analysis

+1. Navigate to "Modeling" > "TrendNavigator"
+2. Select a scenario
+3. Click "AI Analysis"
+4. The AI will provide:
+   - Key insights from the scenario
+   - Potential impacts and implications
+   - Recommended policy considerations
+   - Comparison to best practices
+   - Suggested refinements to the scenario

+### Integrating Models with Projects

+1. Navigate to a project details page
+2. Click "Link to Model" button
+3. Select a CAMP or TrendNavigator model result
+4. The project will now display relevant metrics from the model
+5. Project scoring can incorporate model results to improve prioritization

 ## AI Assistant

 ### Using the AI Assistant